olwmc/van/README.md

 read the documentation, it's located in `./docs/`.
 The [language guide](docs/language_guide.md) is realtively terse.
 Otherwhise, look through and run some of the example programs.

 ## Design Overview
+**Design overview: How did you choose to represent the aspects of your program (i.e., what data structures did you choose and why)?**

 ## Code Overview
-Much like any interpreter, this program takes input from a file and then goes through a set of stages
+Like any interpreter, this program takes input from a file and then goes through a set of stages

 1. Firstly, the lexer takes the program and splits it into individual lexemes.
 2. Next, the parser takes those lexemes and turns them into nodes on an AST.